The course is called Mandatory Leader Training Workshop.

 It was Team A vs Team B.

-I quickly reached up and wrote my name in the top box, carefully handing my pen to the guy next to me.
-He couldn't reach.
-He handed it to a girl in jeans.
+to the guy next to me.
+He couldn't reach and gave up immediately by handing it to a girl in jeans.
 She jumped up but couldn't quite manage it, either.
-A couple of others tried and failed and the clock was against us.
+The clock was against us.

-This time I was so focused on the paper that I didn't realise my team slowly gathering around me with hungry eyes, like cannibals at Christmas.
+I am so focused on the paper that I haven't noticed my team slowly gathering around me with hungry eyes, like cannibals at Christmas lunch.

-Our final competitor jumped on me and stood on tippy toes as she wrote.
-I felt a disc being slowly dislodged and realized that by now they had now forgotten I was an animal at all, much less human.
-I had become a fully functioning bridge.
+Our final competitor jumps onto me and I feel a disc being slowly dislodged.
+By now they have forgotten that I am even an animal, much less human.
+I have become a fully functioning bridge.

-Her team eased her back down and her knees dug into my shoulder blades and they bounced her off to cheers and high-fives.
+Her knees dig into my shoulder blades and the team bounce her off me to cheers and high-fives.

 Exercise 3: Building Trust in the Workplace